hrna94/ABACUS-data-export-to-excel-report/README.md

 # PowerShell Parking Report Generator

 This PowerShell script automatically generates clear and organized reports in Excel (.xlsx) format from raw data from an ABACUS DataExport.
-It processes raw Events (EVT) and a System Inventory List (INV) files.
+It processes **all** raw Events (EVT) and System Inventory List (INV) files found in the specified folder.

 ## Key Features

 * **GUI:** The script now features a user-friendly graphical interface, eliminating the need for command-line parameters.
 * **Automatic Installation:** The script automatically checks for and installs the necessary `ImportExcel` module, simplifying the setup process for new users.
 * **Flexible Date Filtering:** The filtering mechanism reliably generates reports for a specified date range, but now you can also leave the date/time fields unchecked to process **all data from the entire period** contained within the file.
+* **Comprehensive Data Processing:** The script processes **all** EVT and INV files in the selected folder, combining data from multiple days/periods into a single comprehensive report.
 * **Data Mapping:** The script automatically pairs entry and exit events with corresponding car park names and device names for a comprehensive report.
 * **Advanced Excel Output:** The script now creates a single `.xlsx` file with two worksheets:
     * **Summary:** Provides a clear overview of total entries and exits per device within the selected date range.